Solaireis/CWC-Application-Security-Project/Tasks.md

 - Check vulnerabilities in dependencies used
 - Block users from access files outside of the web app
 - Disallow default admin password such as "admin123"
+- Check vulnerabilities in the Codings using Static Code Analysis and Dynamic Code analysis
+- Destructive Bugs Testing is needed

 #### Implemented:
 -